Professional Indemnity Insurance for Financial Advisers

 Not a good idea!
 This represents a serious breach of the regulatory requirements and firms will be closed down if they cannot show they have fully compliant cover and are operating within all the rules.

-Because of the historical problems surrounding the industry, it is highly regulated and insurance cover has become more restrictive and expensive.
-Given this, we cannot over-emphasise the importance of maintaining robust internal risk management systems, ensuring you have a good risk profile and getting expert advice from a specialist broker.
 It’s also important to begin your renewal process in good time.
 As the market tightens you may be faced with higher premiums and less favourable terms – so don’t put yourself in the position of having to accept a policy you are not happy with simply because you’ve left it too late to explore alternatives.

 Where can we buy professional indemnity insurance?